-Tap the displayed “Build numbers” (Figure 7) seven times consecutively.
+Tap the displayed “Build number” (Figure 7) seven times consecutively.

 Figure 7 Build numbers

-Next, move to “Options for developers” (Figure 8), which appears in the “Settings” list.
+Next, move to “Developer options” (Figure 8), which appears in the “Settings” list.

 Once there, change the settings as follows.
 (Figure 9)

-- Turn “Options for developers”, “Stay awake”, and “USB debug” to ON.
+- Turn “Developer options”, “Stay awake”, and “USB debugging” to ON.

-- Turn OFF "Monitor apps installed via ADB" (in some cases, the item name may be "Check apps installed via ADB/ADT for unauthorized behavior").
+- Turn OFF "Disable adb authorization timeout" (in some cases, the item name may be "Check apps installed via ADB/ADT for unauthorized behavior").

-- Turn “Window animation scale”, “Transition animation scale”, and “Animator play time scale” to “Animation off”.
+- Turn “Window animation scale”, “Transition animation scale”, and “Animator duration scale” to “Animation off”.

-Figure 9 Content of the options for developer settings
+Figure 9 Content of the Developer options settings

-- For Xiaomi devices, there is an item called “USB debug (security settings)” within “Options for developers”, so turn this ON at the same time.
+- For Xiaomi devices, there is an item called “USB debugging” within “Developer options”, so turn this ON at the same time.